Prof Muhtaseb was the first surgeon in Wales to perform DSEK or Descemet’s Stripping Endothelial Keratoplasty

 Corneal Collagen Crosslinking (CXL, C3R)

 The first surgeon to perform CXL in Wales

 CXL is the only treatment for keratoconus that addresses the underlying weakness in corneal structure.
-Since the initial paper introducing the procedure was published in 2003, an increasing number of surgeons have started to offer the treatment and Mr Muhtaseb was the first to perform CXL in Wales.
+Since the initial paper introducing the procedure was published in 2003, an increasing number of surgeons have started to offer the treatment and Prof Muhtaseb was the first to perform CXL in Wales.
 This treatment took place in May 2008 and several further treatments have been performed since that time.

 The first to use Intacs SK in the NHS